Seagate/cortx-experiments/ansible/README.md

 ## Working
 - In the background *ansible_k8s_setup.yml* invokes 5 different playbooks to setup the entire cluster.
+    - initial_setup.yml (This will setup the initial configurations that needs to be done on all the nodes)

+    - workernode_config.yml (This will configure the worker nodes i.e. starting the k8s services)

+    - masternode_config.yml (This will configure the master node like starting the k8s services and generate the join token for workers)

+    - join_nodes.yml (This will join the worker nodes to the cluster using join token)

+    - final_setup.yml (This will assign roles to workers and perform taint operation on the master node)
 - This particular process will create a k8s cluster in such a way that the master node will also be used to schedule pods(ie. pods on primary).
+If one don’t want to schedule pods on primary, then, comment out Untaint master node task from final_setup.yml